I'm a single parent, do I qualify?

 I'm not a single parent, can I still qualify?

-Yes, if you’re pursuing one of the Smart Careers programs and show a financial need.
+Yes, if you're pursuing one of the AAS degrees or certificates and show a financial need.

 I receive financial aid, can I still qualify?

-I am a single parent and have a financial need but I’m not in a technical program, and working on an Associates of Arts/Science degree.
+I am a single parent and have a financial need, but I am not in a technical program.
+I am working on an Associate of Arts/Science degree.
 Can I still qualify?